Navindra Seeram, PhD

 Dr. Shukitt-Hale’s current work involves researching the behavioral and neurochemical effects of aging in rodents, specifically investigating motor and cognitive performance changes due to oxidative stress, using the free-radical theory of aging as a working model.
 Her work includes determining the factors responsible for age-related behavioral changes and possible amelioration of these effects with various nutritional treatments.
 Her work showing that a diet supplemented with blueberry extract could reverse functional age-related deficits in motor and cognitive behavior has had a tremendous impact in the popular press.
 She continues to research the mechanisms behind the berry fruit’s positive effects, and has found that they 1) have direct effects on signaling to enhance neuronal communication, 2) have the ability to buffer against excess calcium, 3) enhance neuroprotective stress shock proteins, and 4) reduce stress signals and increase neurogenesis.
 She has published more than 166 articles and selected papers.

-Using bio-directed fractionation, she showed that the anthocyanins in black raspberries are important for their chemopreventive effects and she provided evidence that the ellagitannins may be less important.
-Recently, she has evidence that berries cause demethylation of tumor suppressor genes in rodent and human colon leading to their enhanced expression in two human clinical trials.
-The protective effects of berries against human and mouse colorectal cancers are associated, at least in part, with their hypomethylation activities.
+The major goal of Dr. Wang’s research is to translate the findings from bench to bedside.
+Using bio-directed fractionation, Dr. Wang showed that the anthocyanins in black raspberries (BRBs) are important for their chemopreventive effects and she provided evidence that the ellagitannins may be less important.
+More importantly, she has evidence that BRBs cause demethylation of tumor suppressor genes in rodent and human colon leading to their enhanced expression in two human clinical trials.
+The protective effects of BRBs against human and mouse CRC are associated, at least in part, with their hypomethylation activities.
 Loss of responses to berry treatment in humans may be due to decreased sensitivity to berry-induced DNA demethylation.
-Dr. Wang’s recent findings suggest that berries produced beneficial effects against colonic adenoma development in a mouse colon cancer model and modulated multiple metabolic pathways.
-Similarly, black raspberry intervention induced significant metabolic changes and affected energy generating pathways in human colon cancer patients.
+Further, BRB intervention induces significant metabolic changes and affects energy generating pathways in CRC patients.

 Education: PhD, Nutrition & Food Sciences, Texas Woman’s University (2005); Postdoctoral training, UC Davis Medical Center; Registered Dietitian (RD);faculty appointment in the Department of Nutritional Sciences, Oklahoma State University (OSU) since 2006.
-Currently, Associate Professor of Nutritional Sciences, OSU
+Currently, Associate Professor of Kinesiology and Nutritional Sciences, UNLV.

 Awards received: Marguerite Scruggs Award for meritorious early career research in Nutritional Sciences, Oklahoma State University (2009); Best Poster Award (2008 & 2013) American College of Nutrition (ACN) annual conference; Best Poster Award (2005 & 2006) American Society for Nutrition (ASN) annual conference; 58 peer-reviewed original research publications and abstracts.